The Virtual Adventure is FREE and runs for 5 weeks in Term 4

 Is there are daily activity target we need to achieve?

-It is recommended that children do as many steps as they can every day, and to include 60 minutes of "huff and puff" activity that gets them sweaty and a bit tired .
+It is recommended that children are move as much as possbile, including 60 minutes of "huff and puff" activity that gets them sweaty and a bit tired .

-How do we login to the Challenge when it’s running?
+How do we login to the Virtual Adventure when it’s running?

-Log on to the Challenge website at from your PC or Smartboard so it’s easy to show the whole class as you enter data (to watch your team move on the map), check out the Leadboard to keep an eye on the competition and view the animations as you achieve each goal.
+Log on to the Challenge website at from your PC or Smartboard so it’s easy to show the whole class as you enter data (to watch your team move on the map), check out the Leadboard to keep an eye on what leg you are up to and view the animations as you achieve each goal.

 We will also provide you with links to our Apple and Android apps.